benjamincrozat/content/posts/laravel-11.md

 ### Per-second rate limiting

 [Rate limiting](https://laravel.com/docs/11.x/routing#rate-limiting) in Laravel is incredibly easy to set up.
 With Laravel 11, you can now set a rate limit per second.
-To be honest, while this is a nice touch, I have yet to understand why this change was needed.

-If that's obvious to you, please share it in the comments below, we'd all love to learn more!
+But why is it useful?
+Let's take this example:

 ```php
 RateLimiter::for('invoices', function (Request $request) {